-Another Washington, D.C., office building has hit the market and fetched a robust, nine-digit sum.-based office REIT Trizec Properties (TRZ) bought 1200 K Street, N.W. for $190 million last week.
+Another Washington, D.C., office building has hit the market and fetched a robust, nine-digit sum.
+Chicago-based office REIT Trizec Properties (TRZ) bought 1200 K Street, N.W. for $190 million last week.
 The 389,000 sq. ft. property was sold by a group of unidentified private investors.
 Tenant firm Pension Benefit Guaranty Corp. leases 385,000 sq. ft. of the space through 2018.

-Roughly $3.2 billion in officewere sold during the first quarter, reports Manhattan-based real estate research firm Real Capital Analytics.
+Roughly $3.2 billion in office properties were sold during the first quarter, reports Manhattan-based real estate research firm Real Capital Analytics.
 That total represents an 18% decline over first quarter 2004 volume.
 The average price per sq. ft. during the first quarter registered $389 while the average capitalization rate (or initial yield) was 6.7%.
 As these numbers suggest, buyer demand continues to outstrip the supply of available offerings in Washington, D.C.